The Principle of the Fermionic Projector, Chapters 5-8: The Euler-Lagrange Equations to Highest Degree on the Light Cone

 \section{The Euler-Lagrange Equations to Highest Degree on the Light Cone}

 We come to the detailed calculations.
 We again work with the spectral decomposition of $A_{xy}$ and proceed degree by degree on the light cone.
 In this section we consider the highest degree.
 Then the fermionic projector is influenced only by the chiral potentials (and not by the scalar potentials or the particle states), and the chiral potentials merely describe local phase transformations of the fermionic projector.
-More precisely, truncating all contributions of degree $<2$ and denoting this ``truncated fermionic projector'' by $P_0(x,y)$, we have (see~{\S}\ref{jsec5} and Appendix~\ref{pappLC})
+More precisely, truncating all contributions of degree $<2$ and denoting this ``truncated fermionic projector'' by $P_0(x,y)$, we have (see~{\S}\ref{jsec5} and Appendix~\ref{pappLC})\footnote{{\textsf{Online version}:} Here the factor~$g^2$ obtained by summing over the generations when forming the partial trace (see~\eqref{pt}) is absorbed into the definition of the factors~$T^{(-1)}_{[0]}$.
+This differs from the convention used in the book~\cite{cfs} (listed in the references in the preface to the second online edition), where for clarity the factors~$g$ which count the number of generations are always written out.}

 where we used for the ordered exponentials the short notation

 with $c=L$ or $R$.
 We also truncate the matrix $A_{xy}$ by setting

 It follows from~(\ref{e:3d}) that